xoba/chat/readme.md

-## simple generic chat harness for openai's and anthropic's LLM's
+## simple generic LLM chat harness

+has built-in support for [openai's](gpt4.go) and anthropic's LLM's.

 have a look at [example/main.go](example/main.go) for an example of how to use this library.

-running it looks like this, `>` on a line indicates where it waits for you to enter something to continue the conversation:
+running it looks like this, "`>`" as a line prefix indicates where it waits for you to enter something to continue the conversation:

 chat% **go run example/main.go**